 1987 Jaguar XJ-SC 3.6 Cabriolet

-Smart example of this classic Cabriolet; 96,300 miles; last serviced 3,000 miles ago; Waxoyl treated
+Smart example of this classic Cabriolet; 96,450 miles; last serviced 3,200 miles ago; Waxoyl treated; believed to be one of very few produced to this specification

 Not only does Jaguar’s wonderful XJS pull off the tricky feat of getting more handsome as every year goes by, it also has that magic carpet ride that no longer seems to exist in the cars of today.
 Launched in 1975 it was initially only available as a V12, but soaring oil prices meant that a smaller engined version was soon on the cards.